-Total net income, excluding net interest, for the year was £173,616k (2021: £179,879k), a 3% decrease on the previous year.
-The decreased fee income is a result of lower Assets under Management and Administration ("AuMA") year on year.
-AuMa is lower due to adverse market performance and lower Net Cumulative Cash flow ("NCCF") year on year.
+Total net income, excluding net interest, for the year was £161,531k (2022: £177,558k) a 9% decrease on the previous year.
+The decreased fee income is primarily a result of lower Assets under Management and Administration ("AuMA") year on year following the transfer of Jersey branch assets to QCIL.

-Offsetting the decrease in fee and commission income is a rise in interest income to £9,232k (2021: £792k), a 1066% increase.
+Offsetting the decrease in fee income is a rise in interest income to £16,889k (2022: £9,232k), an 83% increase.
 Interest is received on firm bank accounts, money market funds, intercompany loans and client money.
-The increase is due to significant increases in market interest rates.
+The increase is due to increases in interest rates over the period, and a 25bp increase on the margin retained on client money interest.